pure-data/pure-data/libpd/README.txt

-This directory contains files for building and testing libpd.so from vanilla Pd sources.
+This directory contains files for building and testing libpd from vanilla Pd sources.
 It assumes that the Pd source directory "../src" is parallel to this directory in order to find the Pd sources.

 To build libpd, in this directory, type "make".
-This is tested in linux but not in macOS or in Windows.
+This is tested in Linux and macOS and *probably* on Windows using Msys2/Mingw.

+    cd libpd
+    make

-This directory also contains a test program "pdtest_multi" with its own separate makefile.
+This directory also contains a test program "test_libpd" with its own separate makefile.
 To build and run the test program:

+    cd test_libpd
-$ make -f makefile.example
+    make
-$ ./test_libpd
+    ./test_libpd